 He was involved in and enjoyed multiple sports, including cross country, baseball, basketball, football and swimming.
 Swimming is where he excelled.

 By the time Dusty was a junior in high school he had already made up his mind that he was going to join the Navy to become either a diver or a Navy SEAL.
 Several members of his family made the military their career.
-His Father and stepfather had both served in Vietnam, his uncles, Jack & Duane Baker were both paratroopers in the army.
-His great uncles and grandparents had served in World War II and the Korean War.
+His father and stepfather both served in Vietnam, his uncles, Jack & Duane Baker were both paratroopers in the army.
+His great uncles and grandparents served in World War II and the Korean War.
 One uncle, Charles W Clark, was a Green Beret and died serving our country.
 Dusty’s older brother had already joined the Navy and was at that time serving in Hawaii.
 He made the Navy his career serving in lots of capacities and on several ships.
-His ship was the first to be sent to remove the power of the Taliban after Sept 11, 2001 attacks.
+His ship was the first to be sent to remove the Taliban after the Sept 11, 2001 attacks.
 He also was a Rescue Swimmer and later a dive and rescue instructor.
-Dusty’s family had a long tradition of service to its country and his intentions were to continue that tradition.
+Dusty’s family had a long tradition of service to our country and his intentions were to continue that tradition.

-Dusty’s basic training was conducted in Orlando, Florida from there he went to “A” school in Pensacola, FL.
+Dusty’s basic training was conducted in Orlando, Florida.
+From there he went to “A” school in Pensacola, FL.
 “A” school is a few weeks of specialized training for all Navy recruits and Dusty chose Photography.
 His drive and determination, throughout his younger years, paid off.
 From there he applied for and was accepted into the very elite SEAL (SEA, AIR, and LAND) Program.
 At the age of 18 ½, he was one of the youngest to ever be accepted into this elite Navy program.

 — Linda Summitt—Dusty’s Mother